 zmupdate.pl - Currently this script is responsible for checking whether a new version of ZoneMinder is available and other miscellaneous actions related to upgrades and migrations.
-Eventually it is intended to be a 'one stop shop' for any upgrades and will execute everything necessary to update your installation to a new version.
+It is also intended to be a 'one stop shop' for any upgrades and will execute everything necessary to update your installation to a new version.